 The Lochsa parallels Highway 12, allowing us to transport your gear between camps in our van.
 It is also the reason we can offer 2 and 3-day trips at a lower price than other trips of comparable length.
-You may also choose a lodge-based 2 or 3-day trip where you stay at River Dance Lodge instead of camping on the river.
 All overnight trips include all meals starting with lunch on Day One and ending with lunch on the last day.

 Dates & Rates

 2- and 3-day trips are available between the middle of May and the end of June.
 These are booked on a space-available basis instead of specific launch dates.
 Trips require a minimum of 10 guests to confirm a departure.

 2-Day Rafting/Camping Tours